ricco386/RPi.PIR/README.rst

 RPi.PIR is using PIR sensor with Raspberry Pi GPIO.

-To connect to Raspberry Pi plug PIR into GPIO PIN 4 (default) and POWER PIN.
+To connect to Raspberry Pi plug PIR into `GPIO PIN 23 <https://pinout.xyz/pinout/pin16_gpio23#>`_ (Physical pin 16) and POWER PIN.
 Install and execute raspi-pir and it should work.
-Alternatively you can user different PIN and execute raspi-pir with parameter:
-``raspi-pir --pin pin_number``.
+Alternatively you can user different PIN and execute raspi-pir with parameter: ``raspi-pir --pin pin_number``.

 .. image:: doc/RPi.PIR.png